 Cambridge

-It might sound brave to take a punt down the river in Winter, but to experience an iconic part of Cambridge’s history, there’s nothing like it!
+It might sound brave to take a punt down the River Cam in Winter, but to experience an iconic part of Cambridge’s history, there’s nothing like it!
 You’ll pass points of interest such as the King’s College Chapel, the Wren Library, and you’ll pass under the Mathematical Bridge as well as the famous Bridge of Sighs.
-While crowds flock to the city in the Summer months, punting at Christmas time sees a quieter and calmer float along the river, and some punting companies even put on festive events – Let’s Go Punting has a choir singing Christmas songs on a festive tour along the College backs, complete with warm blankets and Christmas lights.
+While crowds flock to the city in the Summer months, punting at Christmas time sees a quieter and calmer float along the river, and some punting companies even put on festive events.
+Let’s Go Punting has a choir singing Christmas songs on a festive tour along the College backs, complete with warm blankets and Christmas lights.
 Chauffeured punt tours in Cambridge run right up to Christmas Day, so wrap up warm and head to the water.

 York

 For history lovers, the Association of Voluntary Guides to the City of York provide a twice-daily free walking tour of the city, exploring its rich history and sites of interest, right up to Christmas Day.
-The tour is 2 hours long and takes places outside, so wrap up warm!
+The tour is 2 hours long and takes place outside, so wrap up warm!
 The tour finishes at the famous Shambles, a street featuring preserved medieval buildings, with some dating back as far as the 14th century.
 Even if you don’t manage to join the walking tour the Shambles are a must-visit!
 In December, this historic street gets a Christmas makeover with wreaths and Christmas trees protruding from the timber-framed buildings.
 The street is also the perfect place for Christmas shopping if you have a Harry Potter fan to buy for – The Shambles are said to have provided inspiration for the set of Diagon Alley in the early stages of production for the films, and as such you’ll find a plethora of Wizarding World themed shops capitalising on growing interest from tourists.

 When you’re in need of a place to warm up, head to York’s Chocolate Story just off the Shambles where you can make your own custom hot chocolate!
 Choose your base chocolate, flavours, syrup, toppings and even add alcohol for an extra warming kick.
 You can also enjoy a tour here that explores the history of chocolate in the city, as some of the most famous names in chocolate came from York!
 December is an extra special time to visit as you can join one of the festive masterclasses to make your own Christmas confectionary, from festive truffles to decorated chocolate bars.